Feyrbrand/Machine-Learning/README.md

-# Machine-Learning
+# The Game of PONG
-simple machine learning algorithms in Python
+simple machine learning algorithm in Python

 using the ``pygame`` library for screenplay and the ``tensorflow`` library for calculation